London bid for the 2012 Summer Olympics: Planned legacy of the Games

 The organising committee paid special attention to the after effects of the games on London, and what they could do to make sure the games left a lasting impression on London and the world.
-The LOCOG planned out the uses of important stadiums and transportation systems after the games, as well as the social factors of the 2012 legacy.
+The London Organising Committee of the Olympic and Paralympic Games planned out the uses of important stadiums and transportation systems after the games, as well as the social factors of the 2012 legacy.

 One of the most prominent of the proposed legacy is the conversion of the Olympic Village into 3,600 apartments, most of which will be affordable housing.
 Most of Stratford City will be regenerated with the construction of 500,000 more square metres of space.

 The committee outlined plans to donate the sports equipment used in the Games to sports clubs and charities in the United Kingdom.